Skip to Main Content

 • Access Options indicates that Missouri S&T does not have direct online access to the article.
 Clicking the button will allow you to request the article from another library through interlibrary loan.
 Log in with your campus username and password.
 (You may have to create an interlibrary loan account before making a request.)
 LibKey Nomad will pre-fill the request form for you to submit.
 PDF copies of articles are generally available within 24-48 hours, and you'll receive an email when the article is available for download.

-Both Libkey Link and LibKey Nomad work with the library databases Scopus and SciFinder.
+LibKey Nomad works with the library database SciFinder.
 If you have LibKey Nomad installed on your browser, you will see a button showing options for downloading a PDF, linking to an online article, or additional access options for interlibrary loan requests.
 You may also have an option to view the contents of the journal.

 PubMed and Wikipedia